CePeU/Build123d-Portable-Installer/README.md

 The Visual Studio Code extensions are installed using Visual Studio Code and the Visual Studio Code Marketplace.
 Each Extension has a unique identifier on the marketplace which is used for the installation process.

-The following extensions will be installed:
+The following extensions will be installed if not unchecked from the installer:
 1) Python (created by Microsoft.
 UID: ms-python.python)
 2) OCP CAD Viewer for VS Code (created by Bernhard Walter.
 UID: bernhard-42.ocp-cad-viewer)

-3) Jupyter Extension for Visual Studio Code (created by Microsoft.
+There are several other extensions I found usefull or which make sense to use like the Jupyter Extension for Visual Studio Code (created by Microsoft.
 UID: ms-toolsai.jupyter)

-Also several additional an necessary python packages are installed using pip.
+Also several additional and necessary python packages are installed using pip.
 These packages are listed on Bernhard Walters OCP Cad Viewer github website.

-Additional python packages:
+As of now these additional python packages are:
 OCP build123d ipykernel ocp_tessellate ocp_vscode

 The installer has a predefined set of python versions, python packages and Visual Studio Code extensions known to work together.